catyphram/tcs_notifier/README.md

 URL to the api node that will return an array of objects.
 * Popup Button URL
 URL that will open in a new window when clicked on the Button in the Popup-Window.
+* Notification Title
+Title of the desktop notification displayed above the item list.
 * Enable Notifications
 Whether to display a desktop notification or not when new data is available.